rodrickmascarenhas/wine-quality/README.md

 ![correlation-heatmap](https://github.com/rodrickmascarenhas/wine-quality/assets/30309234/e5fe8395-71c0-4a2c-abba-0041386a8fd7)

-It appears that free sulphur dioxide values appear to be most correlated with quality
+It appears that volatile acidity values appear to be most correlated with quality

 ## Results